What is LOTI?

-GLA, London Councils, Brent, Camden, Croydon, Ealing, Greenwich, Hackney, Kensington & Chelsea, Kingston, Lambeth, Newham, Southwark, Sutton, Tower Hamlets, Waltham Forest, Westminster.
+LOTI is made up of the Greater London Authority (GLA), London Councils, and 15 London boroughs, namely: Brent, Camden, Croydon, Ealing, Greenwich, Hackney, Kensington & Chelsea, Kingston, Lambeth, Newham, Southwark, Sutton, Tower Hamlets, Waltham Forest, Westminster.

-The project aims to deliver benefits to its members and the wider London Local Authority family through 7 workstreams:
+LOTI aims to deliver benefits for its members and Londoners through 7 workstreams:

 - Digital Leadership: Helping senior managers and political leaders develop their understanding and skills to make the most of digital; and by building the digital skills pipeline.